MasterIV/csv-schema/README.md

 	])),
 ]);

-/* This will have the same output as the previous example */
+/* This will have nearly the same output as the previous example except that the first name is an array: */
 ```

+The first to Parameters of the Collection are the start and the end column of the collection.
+If your collection consists of a record, the end column is the first column of the last record instance.
+Note that everything nested into a collection needs to start counting from column 0 again.

 ## And what about Objects?